tracecutter/viol/docs/prereq_bash.rst

 Overview
 --------
-Interactive use of invx via the bash shell is optional.
-Quite often invx simply operates in the background in a supporting role to build scripts, and other continuous integration activities.
-On Windows, invx can be used directly from the command prompt or powershell.
+Interactive use of viol via the bash shell is optional.
+Quite often viol simply operates in the background in a supporting role to build scripts, and other continuous integration activities.
+On Windows, viol can be used directly from the command prompt or powershell.
 So if a richer command line interface is of no interest, you can skip the instructions here.